-A well-balanced nutritional plan is essential for those planning to become pregnant and for those who are currently pregnant.
+Pregnancy and Nutrition is an extremely important topic and vital to Women’s Health.
+A well-balanced Nutritional Plan is essential for those planning to become Pregnant and for those who are currently pregnant.

-Some argue that foods eaten during pregnancy can affect the child before after birth such as reducing morbidity and mortality of both the child and the mother.
+Professionals indicate that certain foods, eaten during pregnancy, can affect the child before and after birth.
+These foods can have good and bad outcomes.
+Proper nutrition can help reduce morbidity and mortality of both the child and the mother.

 Important nutrient vitamins include: